We Happened to Travel

 3 Displaced Duets – one each for horn, flute and cello.
 Collective duration 24′

 We Happened to Travel – wind dodectet.
 Duration 15′

 Music for Station Broadcast – recorded marimba.
 Duration 11′

 Sample Set – freely downloadable recordings of the Victoria line.

-Sample Set comprises audio samples taken from along the Victoria line, ranging from longer ambiences to short, percussive sounds, and from the clearly identifiable to the mysterious.
+Sample Set comprises audio samples reorded on the Victoria line, ranging from long, ambient atmospheres to short, percussive sounds, and from the clearly identifiable to the mysterious.
 It is intended to be listened to, used and appropriated, and can be freely dowloaded without licence from this webpage.